MotokApp/.github/profile/README.md

 ---

 ## English
-**🚀 Motok Go – The Ultimate Delivery Solution 🚀**
+**🚀 Motok App – The Ultimate Delivery Solution 🚀**

-Motok Go is a **complete on-demand delivery and e-commerce management app**, seamlessly connecting local businesses, couriers, and customers in a **simple, fast, and secure** way.
+Motok App is a **complete on-demand delivery and e-commerce management app**, seamlessly connecting local businesses, couriers, and customers in a **simple, fast, and secure** way.
 With advanced AI features and powerful integrations, the app **enhances the delivery experience** for anyone who needs to ship or sell online efficiently.

 ### **Key Features:**
 ✅ **Profile Management:** Comprehensive profiles for business managers and couriers, with avatars, contact information, and history.